Mirinth/SELibrary/git tutorial.md

 the client from Github here: https://windows.github.com/ Just download, install, start it and you're ready.

+Finally, you'll need an account on Github.
+Everyone in the project has one of these already.

 ## A little about the GNC

 The GNC is essentially a pretty interface around a console application